Bbosc/GDSOA/README.md

 It can achieve a computational frequency > 200Hz for a 7-dimensional configuration space, on a i7-1360P CPU with 16 cores, and successfully achieves multi-obstacle avoidance in different scenarios.

+The simulation interface used to valid this project can be found [here](https://github.com/Bbosc/gds-sim).

 ## Installation

 Clone the repository: